ningweinw/iengage/project-files/gamification/Digital and App Innovation/Line of Business.md

    - Ensure that the icons are placed correctly to reflect the data flow accurately.

 Enjoy the game and learn how these Azure services work together to streamline business processes!
-If you have any questions or need further assistance, feel free to ask.
-Happy learning! 😊

 {% raw %}